 Walking:

 Yeah, I said, walking, not running.
 I’m not a runner.
 I’ve tried.
 My right hip will not cooperate, and hips don’t lie, right?
-I wish I was a runner and cool, but I’m just not.
-Here’s the thing about walking (or running), though, it’s so peaceful.
+I wish I were a runner and cool, but I’m just not.
+Here’s the thing about walking (or running), though: it’s so peaceful.
 I do it just as much for my physical health as for my mental health.
 I listen to podcasts and audiobooks, and I don’t check my phone at all.
-I don’t answer texts or calls, I do nothing but walk, enjoy the scenery, and listen to people speaking words.
+I don’t answer texts or calls; I just walk and enjoy the scenery.
 It’s also a great way to build your stamina so you can conquer those trails as you travel around and enjoy the outdoors.

 Getting ready to head out for a run.

-If you haven’t joined audible, give it a try.
-I was pretty resistant at first and was going to stay strictly to my Libby app and grab audiobooks from my library, but if you are a digital library user, then you know, the struggle is real real.
-I’ve waited weeks, even months for popular books or audiobooks, and so having an audible subscription at $14.95 a month was my way of splitting the difference.
-Plus, there are just some things I really want to own (like the Harry Potter series), and audible allows us to do that at a fraction of the cost.
-If you’re interested in giving audible a try, click here to learn more.
+If you haven’t joined Audible, give it a try.
+I was pretty resistant at first and was going to stay strictly to my Libby app and grab audiobooks from my library, but if you are a digital library user, then you know, how difficult it can be to get your hands on popular books, or how limited the audiobook selection can be, especially if you are a member of a smaller library system.
+I’ve waited weeks, even months, for popular books or audiobooks, and so having an Audible subscription was my way of splitting the difference.

 What I’m currently listening to: